 Valley Roots Food Hub: Valley Roots Food Hub was launched in 2015 as a key distribution link in building a sustainable local foods economy.
-Still in its developmental stage, the Hub serves producers, small grocers, restaurants, schools and CSA subscribers with high quality local foods.
-This placement site involves an average of 18 hours/week at the Hub warehouse, located 10 miles from the Coalition office in Alamosa.
-The project associate will assist the Hub manager with a variety of tasks that may vary seasonally.
-These range from getting your hands dirty picking up, cleaning, packaging and delivering fresh foods around the region, to administrative tasks related to managing this social enterprise and helping coordinate occasional community gatherings, educational events, and work days.
-While much of the work for this position can be done during normal weekday hours, there is one extended evening shift for packing orders during high-season months.
+The Hub serves producers, small grocers, restaurants, schools and CSA subscribers with high quality local foods via online statewide distribution and a retail outlet that is launching in 2023.
+With our receipt of EPA funding for an anaerobic digester facility, we are building out a one-of-a-kind Renewable Energy Park (RePark) to serve the agro-tourism campus in Mosca, CO.
+This placement site involves an average of 18-32 hours/week at the Hub warehouse and campus, located 10 miles from the Coalition office in Alamosa.
+The project associate will assist the Hub manager with a variety of tasks that may vary seasonally that includes aggregating local foods, assisting the retail outlet operations, RePark administration and operation, agro-tourism and education, and more.
+These range from getting your hands dirty in packing, delivering, amnestying stocking fresh foods from around the region, to administrative tasks related to managing and growing this social enterprise and helping coordinate occasional community gatherings, educational events, and workdays.
+While much of the work for this position can be done during normal weekday hours, there may be a long aggregating day for packing orders during high-season months.

 - Education and/or experience in sustainable ag, local foods movement, nutrition and/or non-profit or social enterprise development a plus

 - Ability to be flexible and transition between varied project teams, settings and needs

 - Comfortable relating to a diverse range of community partners and participants

 - Experience in a Latino cultural setting and/or moderate Spanish fluency a plus

 - Good verbal, written and computer skills

 - Able to work hard, including physical labor as required

 - Ability to drive for work, including use of the Hub delivery truck if needed

 |Mennonite Voluntary Service||Mennonite Voluntary Service||<p><strong class="ms-rteFontSize-4">Serve in community</strong><br></p><p>Join